 This specification describes a dynamic Quality-of-Service (QoS) mechanism for the PacketCable[TM] project.
-CableLabs[®] has issued this specification to facilitate design and field-testing leading to the manufacture ar operability of conforming hardware and software by multiple vendor network.
-While the init service offerings in the PacketCable product line are anticipated to be Packet Voice and Packet Video, the long term project vision encompasses a large family of packet-based services.
+CableLabs® has issued this specification to facilitate design and field-testing leading to the manufacture and interoperability of conforming hardware and software by multiple vendors.

+PacketCable is a set of protocols developed to deliver Quality of Service enhanced communications services using packetized data transmission technology to a consumer's home over the cable network.
+PacketCable utilizes a network superstructure that overlays the two-way data-ready cable television network.
+While the initial service offerings in the PacketCable product line are anticipated to be Packet Voice and Packet Video, the long term project vision encompasses a large family of packet-based services.